PhilJG/baybayin/journal.md

+Oct 3
+couldn't get github working on another project so I was working on that today

 Oct 2
 Turns out the letter Object sequence property is not being updated like the revoewed property.
 I've searched for ways to change the propery programmatically am still coming up empty.